 So you're going in to get unjacked?

-I didn't have 40 minutes to get it.
+I didn't have 40 minutes to.

-Oh, because you had a screaming producer in your ear.
+Oh, because you had a screaming producer in your ear?

 Yeah.